andrew-geeks/online-grocery-prices-in-Bangalore/README.md

-# Vegetable prices in the online market ~ Bengaluru
+# Online grocery price dataset ~ Bengaluru
 Dataset of vegetables which includes its daily price📈 in the online market(Bangalore).

 Prices🏷️ are taken at daily basis.
 All datasets are stored in .csv format.